hds-safdari/info.github.io/pub.md

 **Summary**

-This research article introduces VIMuRe, a new probabilistic model for analyzing noisy, multiply-reported social network data.
+This interdisciplinary project introduces VIMuRe, a new probabilistic model for analyzing noisy, multiply-reported social network data.
 The model accounts for individual reporter biases (over- or under-reporting) and "mutuality"—the tendency to report reciprocal relationships.
 VIMuRe's efficiency allows it to scale to large networks, utilizing variational inference.
 The model is validated through simulations and applied to two empirical datasets (Nicaragua and Karnataka),